An example of a product analytics dashboard showing checkout conversion rates.

 How do I choose the right product analytics tool?

-When choosing a product analytics tool, start with the end in mind.
+When choosing a product analytics platform, start with the end in mind.
 Based on your company’s objectives, choose a tool based on your business goals and Key Performance Indicators (KPIs).

-Make sure to be as granular as possible to get the most information and be open to exploring and be willing to try new things.
+Be as granular as possible to get the most information, and be open to exploring and willing to try new things.

 Top product analytics tools